just1ncannady/AlexaInSpace2022/_sources/Unit5-Algorithms-Procedural-Abstraction/Limits-of-Algorithms.rst

       <h3>Questions</h3>
     <ol>
-    <li>Starting and ending at Trinity College, what route would the <i>nearest neighbor heuristic</i>
+    <li>Starting and ending at Trinity College, what route would the <i>nearest neighbor <span class="hover vocab yui-wk-div" data-id='heuristic algorithm'>heuristic</span></i>
           produce for the proposed visits?
         </li>
     <li>Starting and ending at Trinity College, find the optimal route that visits all schools.
 (HINT: To prove that
           your route is optimal, you'll have to compare it to all possible routes starting and ending at Trinity.)
         </li>
     <li>(<b>Portfolio</b>) For routes starting and ending at Trinity College, you have identified the nearest neighbor route and
           the optimal route.
-What does this show you about the nearest neighbor heuristic?
+What does this show you about the nearest neighbor <span class="hover vocab yui-wk-div" data-id='heuristic algorithm'>heuristic</span>?
         </li>
     </ol>
     </div>